The tools and services we use

-I get asked a lot about what kit I use on the channel so below is a list with short reviews of the products and services.
-I hope it helps.
+We get asked a lot about what kit Dave and Ed use, so below is a list with short reviews of the products and services.
+We hope it helps.

-I use two different set ups, one is way cheaper than the other and I’d actually recommend the cheaper set up for most channels which is the Sony a6400 with a Rode Wireless Go mic.
+We use two different setups; one is way cheaper than the other and I’d actually recommend the cheaper set up for most channels which is the Sony A6400 with a Rode Wireless Go mic.

-It’s by no means the latest, greatest kit, but I honestly see no need to spend more (I’m really tight though).
+It’s by no means the latest, greatest kit, but we honestly see no need to spend more (we’re really tight though).

-I film all my B-roll on the a6400 as well as a lot of my presenting.
-I don’t use the kit lens mentioned in the video though (unless I’m traveling, as it’s so small).
+You can film all your B-roll on the A6400 as well as all of your presenting.
+We don’t use the kit lens mentioned in the video though (unless traveling, as it’s so small).

-The lenses I use are the 35mm and the 16mm which you’ll find via the button below.
+The lenses we use are the 35mm and the 16mm which you’ll find via the button below.

-Dave’s produced a mini course on how to use the entire cheaper set up in the video so give it a quick watch before you visit the link.
+Dave’s produced a mini course on how to use the entire cheaper set shown in the video so you’d be wise to watch that course as well unless you’re hiring him for a training and set up day.

 Why buy it